I need to prepare

 A crisis budget is a listing of the essential monthly expenses that you can’t avoid when a crisis hits, such as housing, food and insurance premiums.
 Anyone who hasn’t yet reached financial independence needs a crisis budget – this can help you navigate many life scenarios, including non-crisis situations such as parental leave or a sabbatical.

 While we wait out the COVID-19 crisis, there are ample opportunities to manage cash flow in a way that can help you build up your savings.
 The more you have in cash if/when you experience a lay-off or income disruption, the less stressful such an event will be on your finances.
 Here are some ideas to fatten up your savings account.

-Step 3: Pay off or refinance high-interest rate debt
+Step 3: Pay off or refinance high-interest debt

-Once you’ve ensured that your financial foundation is set (you have 6 months of essential expenses in savings and you’ve paid off high-interest rate debt), you will have some breathing room to continue working toward longer-term goals.
-Should you end up out of work or facing reduced income, you can quickly pare back these plans as needed.
-In the meantime, there is actually opportunity to make significant progress toward future goals if you have the financial capacity.
+Once you’ve ensured that your financial foundation is set (i.e., you have 3-6 months of essential expenses in savings and you’ve paid off high-interest debt), you will have some breathing room to continue working toward longer-term goals.
+Should you end up out of work or facing reduced income in the future, you can quickly pare back these plans as needed.
+In the meantime, there is opportunity to make significant progress toward future goals if you have the financial capacity.